nomadevs/Kiss-HMVC/README.md

 ![PHP](https://img.shields.io/badge/php-<%3D7.3.7-blue)
 ![Version](https://img.shields.io/badge/version-1.1.0-red)

 > **UPDATES** - I've begun working on my framework again after a year off.
 This framework is not currently stable and has loads of issues to resolve (e.g. Problems with Session and Database classes, etc.).
-However, it does work but I suggest studying my code before using it.
+However, it does work (at least it did) and I'll be uploading a more stable version soon.
+But I suggest studying my code before using it.
 I plan on revamping everything including the README file and documentation.
 So stay tuned! **[12/11/20]**

 ### PLEASE READ:
 - Check back often for updates.